 Radical Jewelry Makeover: Wisconsin draws attention to the creativity and skills of local jewelry designers, reveals the stories behind our personal collections and encourages re-consideration of our habits of consumption.
 Currently, materials used in jewelry production are sourced from some of the poorest countries in the world, sacred lands and disputed territories.
 Often this sourcing comes at a great cost to the environment.
 In Wisconsin, RJM will bring together volunteer “miners,” who dig out and donate their old jewelry, with volunteer jewelers and students, working together as refiners and designers to collaborate on an exhibition of re-made jewelry.
 Radical Jewelry Makeover will offer an informed and creative alternative to traditional mining practices and jewelry production.
-You can help by donating some of the smallest items in your home, jewelry, for reuse and recycling.

 Radical Jewelry Makeover has been traveling nationally and internationally to communities since 2007, educating jewelers of all levels about mining and material sourcing issues involved in jewelry making through a fun, fast-paced, month-long project.
 Jewelry students at UW-Milwaukee, UW-Madison, UW-Stout, and professional jewelers from the regional community will be transforming donations into radically fresh and responsible jewelry.
-The project will culminate in an exhibition of these wearable creations displayed at UW-Milwaukee's Union Art Gallery in April along with smaller pop-up exhibitions in the Milwaukee area.